 Finland Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Finland needs more than just the obvious Finland cover letter and Finnish CV writing and translation - it requires thorough preparation.
-You will be required to solve issues that probably did not even cross your mind when you decided to go for Finland jobs.
+However, job search in Finland requires more than just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation.
+You will be required to solve issues that probably did not even cross your mind when you decided to get an employment in Finland.

 Do not put too small value on the huge impact the Finland cover letter can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unusual selection trends and new management culture.

 Your Finland cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer's interest, and draw them in for a closer look at your Finland CV.

 The Finland cover letter often is more important to employers then the accompanying CV, which refers mainly to the past time with exception of your present job.
 In your letter concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements because employers are interested in the future of organizations they represent.

 The Finland cover letter is an integral part of your job applications.
 It is common to send a one page (A4 format) typed cover letter with your CV.
 Most employers expect to receive your CV together with a cover letter often called a “letter of interest” or a “motivation letter”.